 Gas Combustion Engines At Elevation

 Small CFM gas driven air compressors won’t perform as well at 5,000 feet of elevation as they do at sea level.
 They may fail, bog down, or supply less air power.
-But why is this?
+But why don’t gas combustion engines perform optimally in elevation?

 It all comes down to the physics of gas combustion engines.